joshuafuller/tak-server-install-scripts/README.md

 `. installScript2.sh`

-# Enable TAK Server Docker Auto-Start on existing installations
+# Enable Auto-Start on Server Reboots (existing installations)

-Download and run `auto-start.sh`
+Download and run `auto-start-tak.sh`

 New Installations will prompt you if you want this enabled and do it for you under a new service called "tak-server-docker"